 The short answer is maybe!
-Transfers may be accepted into the association and will be evaluated for competency based on the requirements of the VHSL and/or ASA as outlined in the VHSL and/or ASA official handbook.
+Transfers may be accepted into the association and will be evaluated for competency based on the requirements of the VHSL and/or USA Softball as outlined in the VHSL and/or USA Softball official handbook.
 Any additional training will be to update transfers on the techniques and procedures of the NVSUA.

 How much is an official paid?

 Game fees are determined by the contracts signed by the schools and programs as proposed by the NVSUA Board of Directors.
 Fees vary by level of competition and amounts increase based on level of difficulty.
 The amount an umpire can earn is determined by the number of games worked and the level of each game.